IanTerzo/Squads/README.md

 ## Attribution

-Squads uses icons from [Twemoji](https://github.com/twitter/twemoji).
+- Squads uses icons from [Twemoji](https://github.com/twitter/twemoji).
 Twemoji is licensed under the MIT license.
+- Squads uses icons from [Lucide](https://lucide.dev/).
+Lucide is licensed under the ISC license.
+- The ferris icon used is made by [Karen Rustad Tölva](https://rustacean.net/).
+(No license)

+## Acknowledgments

+Thanks to [Brian Stadnicki](https://github.com/BrianStadnicki/opercom-web-app) and Opercom for helping in figuring out some of the API, especially regarding activities, and to [Eion Robb](https://github.com/EionRobb/purple-teams) and Purple Teams for clearing up a lot about how authentication works.